timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### .updatePresence()

-Update the bot's status and/or presence in this shard.
+Update the bot's status and/or presence for this shard.
+This method follows the same rate limiting behavior as the [send](send) method.

 |parameter|type|required|default|description|
 |-|-|-|-|-|